bt-koch/bt-koch/README.md

 - 👀 I’m interested in economics, econometrics, finance and data science
 - 🌱 I’m currently learning more about the intersection between economics/finance and econometrics/data science
 - 👨‍💻 I'm working in Financial Statistics at the Swiss Government
+- 🔬 I'm currently collaborating in a research project with the European Central Bank

 <h2 align="left">Tools I'm using on a regular basis</h2>